Paras-Roy/Team_Gatiman/README.md

 - **IndicBERT Fine-Tuning**: We fine-tune a pretrained IndicBERT model to achieve high-quality predictions on regional news content.

-- **Prediction Pipeline**: A streamlined pipeline is set up to preprocess new data and pass it through the model for accurate sentiment analysis and categorization.
+- **Prediction Pipeline**: A streamlined pipeline is set up to preprocess new data and pass it through the model for accurate sentiment analysis and Categorization.

 ---